samvv/evcape/README.md

 ### NixOS

-Assuming your NixOS itself runs on [flakes][1], you need to add two lines to your configuration.
+Assuming your NixOS itself runs on [flakes], you need to add two lines to your configuration.

 **/etc/nixos/flake.nix**